rowellx68/StarlingBankClient/README.md

 > * The **cleared balance** is the balance of settled transactions and so does not include pending transactions.
 The cleared end of day balance is used to calculate interest.
 > * The **effective balance** is the balance of settled and pending outgoing transactions.
 This is the balance most commonly presented to the account holder (e.g. in-app).
 >
 > Many payment types settle effectively instantly (e.g. faster payments).
 Card transactions usually take a few days to settle and will remain pending for this time.
-We've actually got a blog on [how card transactions work](https://www.starlingbank.com/blog/card-transactions-explained/).
+Starling Bank has actually got a blog on [how card transactions work](https://www.starlingbank.com/blog/card-transactions-explained/).
 >
 > To check whether the account has enough money to make a payment, use the confirmation of funds endpoint instead.